mitsuba-renderer/drjit/src/python/docstr.rst

     (thus the default AD graph gives incorrect results).
 The implementation calls :py:func:`eval_cubic_helper()` function to replace the AD graph with a direct evaluation of the B-Spline basis functions in that case.

-    The numerical precision of the interpolation is dictated by the floating point precision of the query point type.

 .. topic:: Texture_eval_cubic_grad